NCAR/lrose-HawkEdit/README.md

 # lrose-HawkEdit
 Repository to track HawkEdit development.
-HawkEdit is part of the LROSE project and is being developed to replace Solo.
+HawkEdit is part of the LROSE project and is  developed to replace Solo.

 Follow along with the progress through the meeting notes (view code).